blitzagency/amigo-swift/docs/setup/index.rst

     we recommend forcing the :code:`amigo` object to be created at app launch by just referencing :code:`amigo` at the top of your :code:`didFinishLaunching` method if you don't
-    already use the :code:`amigo` object something on app launch.
-This style and description was taken from [XCGLogger]_
+    already use the :code:`amigo` object for something on app launch.
+    This style and description was taken directly from [XCGLogger]_